-Federico Carminati works at CERN, (Geneva Switzerland) where he leads the detector simulation activities.
-After his degree in 1981 he worked at Los Alamos and Caltech before coming to CERN, where he was responsible for the CERN Program Library, the worldwide standard High Energy Physics code in the 80’s and 90’s.
-From 1994 to 1998 he worked with Nobel Prize Carlo Rubbia at the design of a novel accelerator-driven nuclear power device.
-From 1998 to 2012 he was Computing Coordinator of the ALICE experiment at LHC.
-In 2013 he obtained his PhD in physics from the University of Nantes.
+Federico Carminati is a chief innovation officer at CERN openlab.
+After getting his degree in 1981, he worked at Los Alamos National Laboratory and CalTech.
+He was responsible for the CERN Program Library's standard code for high energy physics (HEP) in the 1980s.
+In 1994, he worked with Nobel Prize winner Carlo Rubbia in the design of a novel accelerator-driven nuclear power device.
+In 1998, he was the computing coordinator of the A Large Ion Collider Experiment (ALICE) experiment at the Large Hadron Collider (LHC) facility.
+From 2103 to 2017, he led the detector simulation activities in the physics department.
+In 2013, he obtained his physics PhD from the University of Nantes.

 The ever-increasing need for computing resources has prompted a sustained effort to optimize the high energy physics program library to take advantage of new computing architectures and novel algorithms.
 This is necessary if we want the HEP code to meet the challenges posed by the ever-increasing requirements of HEP research.
 After a detailed research and development phase during 2012 and 2013, CERN decided to target simulation as a primary candidate for optimization.
 Half of the approximately 600,000 cores constituting the World LHC Computing Grid are continuously running simulation programs, and the simulation needs are expected to increase at least tenfold in the near future.

 To address this problem, we propose the development of a fast, deep learning-based approach to detector simulation.
 We plan to develop an automatic, self-adaptive tool to replace a Monte Carlo simulation with a wide variety of detectors, particles, and energies.
 The simulation process can be treated as black box to be replaced by a deep learning algorithm trained on different particle types, momentum, and positions.